appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/README.md

 ---
-description: This page gives you an overview of how to manage your paid plans on Appsmith.
+description: This page gives you an overview of how to manage your license and plans on Appsmith.
 ---

-# Manage Plans and License
+# Manage License and Plans

 Appsmith offers a range of plans tailored to meet your specific business requirements.
 For more information, see [Pricing](https://www.appsmith.com/pricing).
 You can change your plan by adding or updating your license key.
 Here are some changes you might want to make: